skemper/www.jhu-oose.com/toolbox/index.md

 ![JavaScript](javascript.png){:width="381"}
 </figure>

-**What it is.** The programming language for the client side of your application.
+**What is it.** The programming language for the client side of your application.

 **Our Choice.** JavaScript is the native programming language for the browser.